Last updated: June 17, 2024

 • Homeowner’s insurance: This insurance protects your home and belongings in case of damage or theft.

-• Private mortgage insurance (PMI): If you’re putting down less than 20% of the purchase price, you may be required to pay PMI to protect the lender in case you default on the loan.
-You can usually request that this fee be removed once you have paid off 20% of your home’s original purchase price.
+• Private mortgage insurance (PMI): If you’re putting down less than 20% of the purchase price, you will be required to pay PMI to protect the lender in case you default on the loan.
+You can request that this fee be removed once you have paid off 20% of your home’s original purchase price.

 Finally, there are some other fees you may encounter, including: